-The tibia (also known as shinbone, latin: (os) tibia) is the larger and stronger of the two leg bones located medially next to the fibula.
-The tibia connects the knee with the ankle bones, and participates in forming four joints: the knee, ankle, superior and inferior tibiofibular joint.
+The tibia (also known as shinbone, Latin: (os) tibia) is the larger and stronger of the two lower leg bones and lies medially next to the fibula.
+The tibia extends between the knee and the ankle.

-The proximal epiphysis is the upper extremity of the tibia, and it features the following landmarks:
+The proximal extremity (or epiphysis, or end) is the upper end of the tibia, and it features the following landmarks:

 - medial condyle,